dancepartyteam/docs/docs/legacy/how-to-play/wii.md

 :::danger[Disclaimer: Important Notice]

-DanceParty and RyuAtelier is not responsible for anything that might occur to your console.
-Please continue with the risk in mind.
+DanceParty and RyuAtelier are not responsible for any issues that may occur with your console, including but not limited to bricking or account bans.
+Proceed at your own risk.

 :::